etherealvisage/cpsc301/docs/final_writeup.md

 simply designing and discussing the system as we did writing it.
 As little real-world software is written in isolation, however, these lessons, no matter how hard-won, will serve us well in our eventual careers.

-* Major product decisions:
-  * Switched to server-side framework
-  * Cut a number of features:
-    * No memo pane UI
-    * No new notification of memos -- no Dashboard
-    * No pagination
-    * No tagging
-  * Changed test plan:
-    * Less formal client testing
-    * No performance testing
-* What we learned:
-  * Hard for new members to pick up technologies
-  * High overhead to working together
-    * Met almost every day
-    * Bandwidth much higher in person than online
-    * System evolved radically -- obsoleted knowledge
-  * Leadership important -- perhaps dictatorship better?
-  * Immaturity of Node